SkoolNotes/Taproot/2020MATH401/KbhMATH401EpsilonDeltaProofs.md

 This needs to go before **every Epsilon Delta proof.**

-* Step 1: Write the Definition Above
+* Step 1: Re-write the Definition Above w.r.t. the function
 * Step 2: Do scratch work to identify delta
 * Step 3: Plug it in to verify